-Christmas Caroling – CHAS commissions young artists to create, direct and design a Christmas presentation that is made available every year to Service and Community groups as well as non-profit organizations.
-In 2015 the Children’s Health foundation of Vancouver Island, Berwick House, Carlton House, The greater Victoria Chamber of Commerce and the E-Women’s Network are some of the groups that we performed for.
+Christmas Caroling – CHAS commissions emerging artists to create, direct and design a Christmas presentation that is made available every year to Service and Community groups as well as non-profit organizations.
+In 2016 the Children’s Health foundation of Vancouver Island, Berwick House, Carlton House, The greater Victoria Chamber of Commerce and the E-Women’s Network are some of the groups that we performed for.

 Church Outreach – CHAS partners with several churches to create events that are shared by our performing artists along with their congregation.
 CHAS is working to extend this outreach to a wide variety of denominations and faith traditions.
 Ongoing participants of this activity are St Mary’s Anglican, St Matthias Anglican and Oak Bay United.

 Meet and Greet Emerging Artists Program – Pre and Post show receptions where the public is able to mix and mingle informally with the cast, crew and artistic production teams along with the Board of Directors and staff of the Canadian Heritage Arts Society.
 Some examples include receptions at the “On Broadway!” production (Mary Poppins), a presentation to Past Board members, and a preview of our Remembrance Day performance.